-Risk of discarding fishing gear: During exploratory fishing campaigns, losing or discarding fishing gear may be risky.
+- Risk of discarding fishing gear: During exploratory fishing campaigns, losing or discarding fishing gear may be risky.
 These losses can have particularly damaging impacts at sea, producing the effect known as 'ghost fishing,' where accidentally lost nets continue to fish and trap animals.
-Abandoned fishing gear, such as nets or pots, is one of the main types of litter that affect marine protection areas.
+Abandoned fishing gear, such as nets or pots, is one of the main types of litter that affect marine protection areas. - Risk of underwater noise emissions.
+The industrial fishing vessels used in exploratory campaigns can be sources of underwater noise due to using engines and hydro sonometers to locate stocks.
+These emissions can cause physiological or behavioral effects on marine fauna, specifically marine mammals.